Azure Stack Hub datacenter integration walkthrough

 Certificate requirements.
 It's critical that all required certificates are available before an onsite engineer arrives at your datacenter for deployment.

-Once all the pre-requisite information is gathered through the deployment worksheet, the solution provider will kick off the factory process based on the data collected to ensure a successful integration of Azure Stack Hub into your datacenter.
+After all the pre-requisite information is gathered through the deployment worksheet, the solution provider will kick off the factory process based on the data collected to ensure a successful integration of Azure Stack Hub into your datacenter.

 Your solution provider will work with you on scheduling when the solution will arrive to your facility.
 Once received and put in place, you'll need to schedule time with the solution provider to have an engineer come onsite to perform the Azure Stack Hub deployment.